m-ghalib/asc606-mod-diff/README.md

     F --> G[close-memo.tsx render<br/>append-only version history<br/>computedBy metadata]
 ```

-**Context discipline** (`gemini.ts:59-60`): before serialization, memo history and other amendments' invoice lines are stripped from the payload.
-The LLM sees only the current amendment plus master contract metadata.
+**Context discipline** (`gemini.ts:59-60`): memo history and other amendments stripped before serialization.
+Payload contains the current amendment plus master contract metadata.

 **Treatment directive** (`gemini.ts:92-107`): `"AUTHORITATIVE TREATMENT: {treatment}.
 Citation: {citePrimary}.
 Required phrasing: {phrasing}.
 Justify this classification from the supplied facts.
 Do not pick a different ASC 606 path."`

-**Numerical grounding**: all dollar amounts travel as integer cents through the system.
+**Numerical grounding** (`app/lib/materiality.ts:17-23`): all dollar amounts travel as integer cents.
 Conversion to dollars happens at the prompt boundary and in the UI.
-The model never produces a number it cannot trace to an input field.

 ## Failure Mode Taxonomy

-Two dominant failure modes in LLM-generated 606 memos: voice drift (consultant-speak that makes the memo unusable in a PBC bundle) and treatment hallucination (model picks a different 606 path than the input asserts).
-The system defends against eight specific failures:
+Eight failure modes, each with a code-pathed mitigation:

 | Failure | Mitigation | Code Path |
 |---|---|---|